Mila5847/The-Greatest-Teacher-FrontEnd/README.md

 </button>
 ```

-Here is the refactored version, way simplier and clearer:
+The refactored version is way simpler and clearer:

 ``` ruby
 <button className={isPhoneScreen ? "buttonTeacherResponsive" : "buttonTeacher"}